 A gemstone with a lot of sites

-The gemstone Tanzanite can be a bit expensive
+The gemstone Tanzanite is a bit expensive

 Tips when you own tanzanite or want to buy one

-- when you want to clean tanzanite use soft hand soap and a clean cloth to dry your precious tanzanite jewelry.
+When you want to clean tanzanite use soft hand soap and a clean cloth to dry your precious tanzanite jewelry.
 Or go to a well-informed jeweler to clean it.
 Don’t use ultrasonic or steam cleaning.
 The tanzanite does not like it and the color can be attached.

-- do not leave the tanzanite in the sun or extreme heat.
+Do not leave the tanzanite in the sun or extreme heat.
 The color may be affected.

-Every 2 weeks I write a few awesome tips about jewelry and gemstones down and send it to the people who are interested.
+Every 2 weeks I write a few awesome tips about jewelry and gemstones down and send them to the people who are interested.
 When you are… and when you want to receive these tips too.
 Let me know where I can send them to.